tigrannajaryan/frontend/mobile/README.md

 To build and run on connected iOS device use command `ionic cordova run ios --device`

+To see the logs while running on the device use `adb logcat chromium:V *:S` where adb is normally located in `/platform-tools` directory of Android SDK.

 # Tests

 ## Unit tests